Q&A: Building Netacea’s Customer Success Team

 Getting to know our new starters

-Dean: My most recent role involved looking after a large quantity of customers for a PLC company that had a broad catalogue of products specializing in digital identity verification and SaaS solutions.
+Dean: My most recent role involved looking after a large quantity of customers for a PLC company that had a broad catalog of products specializing in digital identity verification and SaaS solutions.

 Charlotte: Prior to working at Netacea I worked for a Fintech startup in the customer success team.